PIFSC Young Scientist Opportunity

 - Program wrap up: Participants and mentors hold a final meeting to review final products and discuss the participant's experience.
 Participants will also have the opportunity to present their work at a symposium for NOAA IRC staff at the end of the summer

-- Evaluations: Participants and mentors complete a program evaluation to provide feedback that will help PIFSC/JIMAR improve the structure of the program
+- Evaluations: Participants and mentors complete a program evaluation to provide feedback that will help PIFSC and JIMAR improve the structure of the program

 Participant Eligibility Requirements

 - Full-time status as a degree-seeking college student with no fewer than 24 credit hours earned at an accredited college or university, and who will not be graduating until after fall quarter/semester 2016 (i.e. sophomores, juniors, and non-graduating seniors)

 - Cumulative and semester/quarter GPA of 3.0 (based on a 4.0 scale) in all completed undergraduate courses and in the major field of study

 - Majoring in a discipline or study area related to marine or atmospheric science, research, technology, or education, and supportive of NOAA/JIMAR's programs and mission (for example, biological, social or physical sciences; mathematics; engineering; computer and information sciences; and teacher education)

 - Ability to obtain post-job offer security clearance to work in a federal facility including fingerprinting and background check.
 The participant will be working at NOAA's IRC, which is located on Ford Island in Pearl Harbor, an active military base.

 2016 Application Instructions